Autumn Recipes To Nourish Your Body

 Oats act as a warming Qi tonic for the Spleen and Stomach.
 This can be particularly effective for those who are suffering from constipation.

 Digestion is crucial to our overall health.
 When the digestion system isn’t working properly, the rest of the body suffers.
 Quality of sleep may deteriorate, and result in a lack of energy.
-Skin may also be affected.
+The skin may also be affected.

 By adding tahini, apples, and pears, this recipe will help nourish and strengthen the body’s yin.